edogola4/wanderlister/README.md

 ## Acknowledgments

-I extend my gratitude myself as a contributor and users for their valuable feedback and support.
+I extend my gratitude to myself as a contributor and users for their valuable feedback and support.